TGoldsack1/biolaysumm/index.md

 [https://softconf.com/acl2024/BioNLP2024-ST/](https://softconf.com/acl2024/BioNLP2024-ST/)

 **Format** - System papers should follow the ACL 2024 short paper format (i.e., 4 pages, with unlimited pages for appendices and references), as described on the [call for papers](https://2024.aclweb.org/calls/main_conference_papers/#paper-submission-details).
-The Overleaf template for this can be found [here](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj)
+The Overleaf template for this can be found [here](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).
-In the case that a participant has submitted to both subtasks using two distinct modelling approaches, we will allow them 1 additional page of content.

 Paper titles should adopt the format: "{TEAM_NAME} at BioLaySumm:" followed by a desciptive title of the proposed system system.
 Papers should be submitted in non-anonymised format (i.e., with author names included).